nufikri/nufikri/README.md

-These days, you will mostly find me tending to my balcony garden, getting lost in video games,
-- or going for a bicycle ride to clear my head.
+These days, you will mostly find me tending to my balcony garden, getting lost in video games, <br>or going for a bicycle ride to clear my head.

 <!---
 nufikri/nufikri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.